KhronosGroup/Vulkan-Loader/CONTRIBUTING.md

 * Please base your fixes on the master branch.
   SDK branches are generally not updated except for critical fixes needed to repair an SDK release.
+* Provide one or more tests which show a failure for the issue before your changes but pass successfully with your changes.
 * The resulting Pull Request will be assigned to a repository maintainer.
   It is the maintainer's responsibility to ensure the Pull Request passes the Google/LunarG internal CI processes.